David Meunier

-David Meunier (born David Miller; February 5, 1973) is an American-Luxembourgish actor.
+David Meunier (/fr/; born 05 February 1973) is a Luxembourgish-American actor known for his portrayals of Johnny Crowder in the FX Series Justified, Slavi in Denzel Washington's The Equalizer, and Roy Kovic in Aquarius with David Duchovny.

 Early life

-Meunier was born in Woodburn, Oregon.
-He was cast as Nathan Detroit in a school production of Guys and Dolls and became interested in acting.
-Meunier later moved to California to attend college; he also attended school in France.
+Meunier was born in Portland, Oregon.
+Cast as Nathan Detroit in a school production of Guys and Dolls he fell in love with acting.
+Meunier later moved to California to attend university; he also attended schools in France.

 Career

 Meunier portrayed Johnny Crowder on the television series Justified, and has had roles in series such as Revolution and Jericho.
 He appeared in the 2014 film adaptation of the 1980s television series The Equalizer.
 He also appeared as Lieutenant Greitzer in Pirates of the Caribbean: At World's End.

 Personal life

 Meunier is married to actress Faline England.
 He reportedly speaks fluent French.